-Thank you for working with us to create an environment where everyone is treated with respect, is encouraged to help others, and is free to learn and explore new ideas.
+I am grateful for your support and look forward to collaborating with you this year.
 Please contact your child's teacher or principal should you have questions about this document or if we can be of assistance to you.

 Sincerely,